Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Object of study

-The object of research of this paper is the interlaced wire metamaterial \cite{fan2007nonmax, silveirinha2017lighttun, fan2010transmission, simovski2012wire} which consists of two metal lattices inserted one into the other.
-In the \textit{original configuration} of the material, each of the identical lattices is cubic with period $a$, and the metamaterial itself has body-centered cubic symmetry, the primitive unit cell of which is a rhombohedron (this is discussed in more detail in our previous work \cite{sakhno2021longitudinal}).
+The object of the present research is the interlaced wire metamaterial \cite{fan2007nonmax, silveirinha2017lighttun, fan2010transmission, simovski2012wire}, which consists of two metal lattices inserted one into the other.
+In the \textit{original configuration} of the material, each of the identical lattices is cubic with the period $a$, and the metamaterial itself has body-centered cubic symmetry, the primitive unit cell of which is a rhombohedron (this is discussed in more detail in our previous work \cite{sakhno2021longitudinal}).

-Our work is intended to answer the question of what will happen if the original lattices are deformed.
-For substantiation and more clear description of the deformation used in our work, we will resort to a simple visualization.
+This paper addresses the issue of what will happen if the original lattices are deformed.
+For substantiation and for a clearer description of the deformation, we will use simple visualization.

-Firstly, let's assemble a cube skeleton from the popular children's magnetic constructor (Fig. \ref{fig:geomag}(a)), this cube will represent an elementary block of one of the identical sublattices (in the original configuration of the material).
-The second step is to try to pull (or squeeze) it by two opposite ball-vertices (along one of the main diagonals), the skeleton will easily change its shape (Fig. \ref{fig:geomag}(b)).
+First, we assemble a cube skeleton from a common magnetic kit for kids (Fig. \ref{fig:geomag}(a)), this cube will become an elementary block of one of the identical sublattices (in the original configuration of the material).
+The second step is to try and pull (or squeeze) it by two opposite ball-vertices (along one of the main diagonals), the skeleton will easily change its shape (Fig. \ref{fig:geomag}(b)).
 What is important about such deformation is that the lengths of the frame ribs remain unchanged, i.e. each face of the frame will be a rhombus.
-Regardless of the degree of stretching (or compression) the frame itself will save a \textit{trigonal trapezohedron} form, since the main diagonal (along which stretching (or compression) occurs) will stay the 3-fold rotation axis for the skeleton and all ribs are equal.
+Regardless of the degree of stretching (or compression) the frame itself will retain the \textit{trigonal trapezohedron} form, since the main diagonal (along which the skeleton is stretched or compressed) will remain the 3-fold rotation axis for the skeleton and since all ribs are equal.

-Here it is important to note the fact that the lengths of the ribs of the skeleton (Fig. \ref{fig:geomag}) remain unchanged during our deformation.
-When the transformation will be applied to the metamaterial, length of wires will be unchanged, i.e. the wire length $a$ is a \textit{deformation invariant} (Fig. \ref{fig:struct}).
+It is important to mention that the lengths of the skeleton ribs (Fig. \ref{fig:geomag}) remain unchanged during our deformation.
+When the transformation is applied to the metamaterial, the wires length does not change, which means that the wire length $a$ is a \textit{deformation invariant} (Fig. \ref{fig:struct}).